Watch out for wear and tear

 Big screen entertainment

-Your TV, computer, tablet... your favourite devices deliver hours of great entertainment but eventually they'll show signs of wear and tear.
-A specialist may be able to help if you get a problem and they're no longer under warranty.
-As with any electrical equipment, don't take any risks if you suspect a serious fault.
+TVs, computers, tablets... your favourite devices give hours of entertainment, but eventually they'll show signs of wear and tear.
+An expert could help if they stop working properly and are not under warranty.
+As with any electrical equipment, don't take any risks if you think there's a serious fault.

 Flat roof